Institute of Information and Communication Technologies (ITACA)

 In simulations, the new method achieves far higher accuracy than current techniques, reducing errors by up to 80% and providing a much more precise localisation of the starting and ending points of electrical activation.
 In addition, it has proven effective in real patients, as it identifies genuine electrical blocks without generating false results.

-According to the researchers, this advance paves the way for faster, safer, and more reliable arrhythmia diagnosis, with potential applications in personalised treatment planning and the improvement of procedures such as ablation.
+According to the researchers, this advance paves the way for faster, safer, and more reliable arrhythmia diagnosis, with potential applications in personalised treatment planning and in improving procedures such as ablation.

 “With this new approach, we are moving one step closer to precision medicine in cardiology, using non-invasive methods that can be applied more safely to a larger number of patients,” concludes Carlos Fambuena.